Andypotter10/HCI-Team-3/Meetings/Fourth meeting summary.md

 Need to focus more on usability over full functionality to ensure the game is intuitive and easy to use during initial testing with students.

-Currently it is not necessary for the game to run on mobile.
+Currently it is not necessary for the game to run on mobile devices.